mithat/androidvmgr/readme.md

 Mithat Konar
 2013-08-26

-**Android VM Manager** is a desktop application designed to make launching an Android Virtual Machine and connecting it to the [Android Debug Bridge](https://developer.android.com/tools/help/adb.html) convenient.
+**Android VM Manager** is a desktop application designed to make launching [Android-x86](http://www.android-x86.org/) Virtual Machines and connecting them to the [Android Debug Bridge](https://developer.android.com/tools/help/adb.html) convenient.

-It supports [VirtualBox](https://www.virtualbox.org/) VMs and has been tested with [Android-x86](http://www.android-x86.org/) and [AndroVM](http://androvm.org/) machines on [aptosid Linux](http://www.aptosid.com/).
-It is currently untested on Mac OS; Windows support may follow.
+It supports [VirtualBox](https://www.virtualbox.org/) VMs and [Android-x86 4.4-r1 (KitKat-x86)](http://www.android-x86.org/releases/releasenote-4-4-r1).
+It has been tested on Linux.
+Mac OS is untested; Windows support may follow.

 Android VM Manager is developed with [Qt widgets](http://qt-project.org/) and is licensed under the [GPLv3](https://www.gnu.org/licenses/gpl-3.0.txt).